 The Cowichan River Footpath connects all the river’s parks and makes for an excellent scenic hike along the river’s shoreline.
 Originally constructed by fishermen, it is approx. 20 km from end to end and takes about 6 ½ hours to hike.
 CAUTION – Drop offs can be steep; please stick to designated trails and respect all signs and railings.

-The Stoltz Pool Campground opens with full service on May 1st to September 30th.
-There are 39 drive-in sites and 4 walk-in sites and 27 of the sites are reservable from January 12th to Sept.
+The Stoltz Pool Campground opens with full service on March 30th to September 30th.
+There are 39 drive-in sites and 4 walk-in sites and 27 of the sites are reservable starting January 12th.
+Reservable dates are from May 12th to Sept.
 9th.
 The campground is situated in a second growth Douglas Fir stand and all sites are well spaced with easy access to the river.
 From the campground visitors can enjoy tubing, swimming, picnicking and fishing.
 A portion of the campground is open year round with a winter rate from October 1st to April 30th.
 There are two group sites; Stoltz Pool and Horseshoe Bend which can be reserved 12 months in advance of your arrival date within the Operating Season and up to two days prior to your arrival.

 Stoltz Pool Group Site – Maximum 50 people, incuding children.
 There is a shelter with two wood stoves inside and picnic tables inside and out.
 Water is available at a water pump at the site and beside the group site, there is a communal fire ring surrounded by benches.
 There is no field area at this site but instead, there are 16 tent pads with trails leading to each one.
 Parking is located nearby at a large gravel parking lot between the river and the group site.
 CAUTION – The river runs alongside the group site area and can run high and fast during the Spring and Fall.
 Be cautious of children in this area.